Ignition Interlock Driver License (IIL)

 What if I own more than one vehicle?

-You must install an interlock device in all the cars you drive.
-You aren’t required to install one in all the cars you own.
-If you prefer, you may install an interlock device in 1 of your vehicles and drive only that one while your license is suspended.
+You must install an interlock device in all the cars you drive — not necessarily all the cars you own.
+If you prefer, you may install an interlock device in 1 vehicle that you'll drive while your license is suspended.